I've said it before but I'll say it again: there's no better way to see the United States than by taking to the road.

 You can spend the second half of the afternoon and early evening exploring the park.
 Hop onto Teton Park Road, headed south towards Jenny Lake Lodge.
 Take the one-way loop off the main road to visit Jenny Lake, or to do one of the shorter hikes to Leigh Lake (1.8 miles RT) or String Lake (3.7 miles RT).

-Later, make your way south, stopping at as many viewpoints are your heart desires.
+Later, make your way south, stopping at as many viewpoints as your heart desires.

 Stay in Jackson tonight so you can see the rest of Grand Teton National Park tomorrow morning.

 Entry fees: Grand Teton National Park: $35 per car